lhenneman/coal_unit_PM25/README.md

 ```

 ## Reproducilibity using renv
 To ensure packages and formats are consistent, we have used the renv package[https://rstudio.github.io/renv/articles/renv.html].
-To use the same packages used to create these data, install the renv package (`install.packages('renv')`), download the `renv.lock` file to your working directory, and run `renv::restore()`.
+To use the same packages used to create these data:
+1) install the renv package (`install.packages('renv')`)
+2) download the `renv.lock` file from this repository to your working directory
+3) run `renv::restore()` in your R console

 # Download the files
 To retrieve the files,  download the files directly from the (OSF site)[https://osf.io/8gdau/].
 Define the `source_impacts_dir` as the location to which you saved the files.